 Your nanny’s commute to and from your home does not count toward their mileage reimbursement.

 The IRS standard mileage reimbursement is a rate that covers the cost of gas and maintenance when using a personal car for business purposes.
+For 2022, the rate is 58.5 cents per mile.
 If you travel for your job, you may be familiar with this rate.
 It is the same idea for a nanny or any other household employee who is transporting kids or running errands.

 This rate is intended to include all expenses incurred when an employee uses their own car while on the job including gas, insurance, maintenance, and depreciation eliminating any guesswork on your part.